 Also known as red-throated loons, these Arctic birds are the most widely distributed of the diver family.
 Red-throated divers grow to around 55 – 67 cm (22 – 26 in) long, the smallest subspecies of diver, and primarily breed in the Arctic.
 Their red throat patch grows more vibrant during breeding season, and the rest of the year turns grayer.
 Due to their threatened status, red-throated divers are protected by international treaties.

 20. Glaucous gull

 The only large gull found in the farthest reaches of the north, groups of this Arctic bird are known by many creative names: squabbles, screeches, scavengings, gulleries.
-This is not surprising, as glaucous gulls are scavengers known to raid bird colonies in search of eggs and chicks.
+This is not surprising, as glaucous gulls are scavenging birds known to raid other bird colonies in search of eggs and chicks.
 They will also hover above humans and foxes, hoping a distraction will enable them to snatch up their prey without interference.

 We tend to encounter lesser black-backed gulls in Iceland where they breed, though these Arctic birds also nest along Europe’s Atlantic coastlines.
 They survive on a diet of fish, crustaceans, insects, worms, mollusks, starfish, seeds, small mammals, berries, eggs, chicks, scraps, offal, and carrion – basically anything these birds can find, like most gulls.

-These distinctive gulls, the largest in the world, have a wingspan of up to 1.7 meters (5 feet, 7 inches) and grow to about 64 – 79 cm (25 – 31 inches) long.
+These distinctive birds, being the largest gulls in the world, have a wingspan of up to 1.7 meters (5 feet, 7 inches) and grow to about 64 – 79 cm (25 – 31 inches) long.
 Great black-backed gulls are found in the Arctic locations of Iceland, northern Russia and Scandinavia, and southern Greenland, wintering as far south as Florida.
 They are also scavengers, eating nearly anything they can swallow.